A rational approximation method for the nonlinear eigenvalue problem: A rational approximation approach for NLEVPs

-In order to extract the eigenvalues closest to the specified shift $\sigma$, we will use the Arnoldi or subspace iteration method to compute the \emph{dominant} eigenvalues of \nref{eq:sc2}.
-These two projection procedures will require solving linear systems with a shifted matrix $(\cma - \sigma \cmm )$ at each step.
+Since we are interested in interior eigenvalues, it is imperative to exploit a shift-and-invert strategy, which consists of replacing the solution of problem (\ref{eq:sc}) by \eq{eq:sc2} {\cal H} w = \frac{1}{\lambda-\sigma} w,\qquad {\cal H}:= \left({\cal A }-\sigma {\cal M} \right)^{-1}{\cal M}, \en where $\sigma$ is a certain shift.
+In the following we will show how to exploit the structure of the linearized problem (\ref{eq:sc} -- \ref{eq:sc1}) to perform one step of shifted inverse iteration.
+This is a basic ingredient which will be utilized in various ways later.
+The shifted inverse iterations require solving linear systems with a shifted matrix $(\cma - \sigma \cmm )$ at each step.
 To solve such systems, we can exploit a standard block LU factorization that takes advantage of the specific patterns of ${\cal A }$ and ${\cal M }$.
 As a consequence of \eqref{eq:sc1}, all these systems are of the form \eq{eq:sc3} = , \en where $D$ is diagonal.
 Consider the block LU factorization of matrix $\cma$: \eq{eq:sc4} L= , \qquad U= , \en where $S = B_0 - B^T D^{-1}F$ is the Schur complement of the block $B_0$.
 Solving \nref{eq:sc3} requires first solving the system $Sy=b-B^T D^{-1}a$ and then substituting $y$ in the first part of \nref{eq:sc3} to obtain $x = D \inv( a - F y)$.
-This results in a practical algorithm sketched as Algorithm~\ref{alg:alg1} below.
-As explained earlier, the linear system solves involved in line 2 of Algorithm \ref{alg:alg1} are processed without forming the matrices $\cma,\cmm$ explicitly.
+Next we examine carefully the iterates of the inverse power method (inverse iteration) or shift-and-invert method to see how they can be integrated into a projection-type procedure.
+We write the iterates obtained from an inverse iteration procedure as $w\up{k} = \left[ v\up{k} \ ; \ u\up{k} \right] $ where we used {\sc Matlab} notation $[x \ ; \ y ]$ to denote a vector that consists of $x$ stacked above $y$.